vatpac-technology/sops/docs/pacific/Vanuatu/Port-Vila.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 !!! warning "Important"
     NVVV ADC's airspace exceeds the default visibilty range for the TWR position in VatSys.
-When logging on to this position, ensure ytour visibility range is set to **50nm**.
+When logging on to this position, ensure your visibility range is set to **50nm**.

 <!---## Maneuvering Area Responsibility
 ## Standard Taxi Routes